Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] There is no need to architect for these capabilities in AWS, as AWS is redundant by default.
 - [ ] Deploy the application in a single Availability Zone.
 - [ ] Deploy the application in multiple Availability Zones in a single AWS region.
-- [x] Deploy the application in muitiple Availability Zones in multiple AWS regions.
+- [x] Deploy the application in multiple Availability Zones in multiple AWS regions.

 **[⬆ Back to Top](#table-of-contents)**